ZSolarDev/Solar-Synth/Future blog posts when the website is done.md

 Also note duration is quite a struggle for the synthesis engine currently, so I thought of a fix.
 With the program used to make the voicebank(I'm making my own,) I will add a button to generate a cache with the voicebank.
 This will run every sample through the resampler to extend the samples length to 30 seconds if it isn't already that long.
 You can also flag a sample to not go through the resampler.
 If the resampler is Esper-UTAU, it will generate frequency and esper files that are put into the cache as well.
 This all means that I'll only have to resample a note if either there is no cache and the og sample isn't long enough, or if the cached sample isn't long enough.
 Best part is if the cache uses Esper-UTAU and you're using Esper-UTAU, the resampler will be much faster if there is a cache due to the already existing frequency and esper files.

 This could work!

+## 5/20/2025-8:47 PM || Seriously...?
+I knew there was a chance ESPER-Utau might not like the fact that I stuffed more than 1 phoneme in it, but it was unhappier than I thought.
+The resulting noise came out distorted, almost crunchy.
+I'll ask CdrSonan if he can give suggestions.